top of page

 Spectrograms copie2.jpg

-Phase II saw the addition of AI appearing through glitches, digital hallucinations reminiscent of the ancient Greek masks used by comedians, lost to time as well.
+The release of masks 7 to 12 in 2022 saw the addition of AI appearing through glitches, digital hallucinations reminiscent of the ancient Greek masks used by comedians, lost to time as well.

-Second addition was echoes of the past:
+Along came echoes of the past:

 Aphex Twin-inspired audio encoding of the scans for each piece, combined with Philip Glass-inspired micromelodies composed for the Mellotron, a relevant oddity as it was the first instrument using tapes for each note, pushing further the idea of translating art data with ensuing entropy.
+A sound-based pentimento or palimpsest.

 Spectrograms of the soundtracks